 Mr. Lefebvre has acted recently as litigation counsel to the following clients:

-- A road signage and lighting company in an ongoing investigation by the Competition Bureau concerning allegations of an international price-fixing cartel as well as in defending ensuing class actions
+- Automobile parts suppliers in an ongoing investigation by the Competition Bureau concerning allegations of an international price-fixing cartel as well as in defending ensuing class actions

 - Ventilex Inc. in defending bid-rigging accusations